 Want to automate your publishing?
-Use a social media dashboard, like Hubspot.
-You might want to consider hiring the services of an inbound marketing specialist to help you to master this crucial step in the advertising of your company.
+Use a social media dashboard, like the one available in the SharpSpring automation platform.
+You might want to consider hiring the services of an inbound digital marketing specialist to help you to master this crucial step in the advertising of your company.

 Create a Style Guide

 Companies get busy trying to keep up with contract milestones – not to mention keeping up with social media publishing.
 Create a style guide or a styles chapter in your procedures manual to help keep your organisation on track.

 - List styles for each social media channel